-The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplement, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attentiveness of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

 The kidneys produce a hormone with assorted responsibilities.
 Three of the functions of these hormones are: Through the kidney renin helps control blood pressure.
-The kidneys also dissimulé erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
+The kidneys also exude erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
 Inside the renal, which is activated supplement D, which allows the absorption of calcium and phosphorus in the intestinal tract, which is necessary for bone mineralization.

-Signs Of Kidney Failure Urine
+Signs Of Kidney Failure With Cirrhosis

 Does Kidney Disease Cause Stomach Bloating

 If the amount of these dangerous acids becomes abundant, the kidneys eventually begin to die out.
 This is called kidney disease.
 Fortunately, however, there are certain ways that can help reverse kidney disease naturally.
 For instance, one method of reversing kidney disease naturally would be to consume less acids and thus lower the overall acid waste within the body.